dotnet/sdk/src/WebSdk/README.md

 Password best practices
 ======================

+For production deployments:

+* Use MSBuild to create artifacts, but without deployment, so no credentials are required.
+Deploy apps as a separate non-MSBuild step that has fewer dependencies and is easier to audit.
+* Use deployment keys with short expiration times.
+A server in a separate root of trust is used to manage the deployment keys.
+Secrets aren't exposed to the project, ensuring that even if the project is compromised, the root of trust remains secure.

 In this document, replace `<Deploy-/p:Password>` with the deployment password.

 [Azure Key Vault](https://learn.microsoft.com/azure/key-vault/general/overview) and [.NET Aspire](https://learn.microsoft.com/dotnet/aspire/get-started/aspire-overview) provide the most secure way to store and retrieve secrets.
 Azure Key Vault is a cloud service that safeguards encryption keys and secrets like certificates, connection strings, and passwords.
 For .NET Aspire, see [Secure communication between hosting and client integrations](https://learn.microsoft.com/dotnet/aspire/extensibility/secure-communication-between-integrations).